-c) If patient has in his/her possession a previous ECG with narrow QRS to demonstrate that the wide complex is a new change
+Bundle Branch Block: If patient has in his/her possession a previous ECG with narrow QRS to demonstrate that the wide complex is a new change

-- a) Follow Chest Pain Protocol for nitrate, aspirin and pain management. - b) If patient meets above STEMI criteria, this patient is a priority I patient and requires a medical consult. - c) If patient meets either of the two sets of inclusion criteria, the patient shall be transported to closest appropriate facility. - d) If patient does not have ECG ST elevations greater than 1mm in two contiguous leads, the patient shall be transported to the closest appropriate facility.
+- a) Follow Chest Pain Protocol for nitrate, aspirin and pain management. - b) If patient meets above STEMI criteria, this patient is a priority I patient and requires a medical consult. - c) If patient meets one of the above condition sets for STEMI inclusion criteria, the patient shall be transported to closest Acute Cardiac Intervention Center unless the transport time is more than 30 minutes greater than the transport time to the closest Emergency Department.
+(Acute Cardiac Intervention Centers are anticipated to be designated in 2008.) - d) When indicated and based on the EMS Providers report, the Base Station physician at the receiving Acute Cardiac Intervention Center will activate its Cardiac Intervention team. - e) The receiving Emergency Department physician will determine if the patient can bypass the Emergency Department and go directly to the cardiac catheterization lab to meet the cardiac interventional team.